tailordev-academy/javascript-react/1-introduction.md

 In a `fasta.js` file, write a `generate()` function to randomly generate FASTA sequences.
 This function must be written in ES2015 and exported.

 FASTA is a text-based format for representing sequences.
-A sequence has a name in a `header` attribute and the `sequence` itself is compound of letters (_nucleotides_):
+A sequence has a unique identifier (`id`), a name in a `header` attribute and the `sequence` itself is compound of letters (_nucleotides_):

 ```
 {
+  id: 123456,
   header: 'name of the sequence',
   sequence: 'ATCG...'
 }